stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

 individuals had several times visited it.
 Some had come back to report that they saw no ghosts at all when they neared the dreaded hill; that somehow the lone sentinel had stepped out of sight before they reached the spot, leaving them free to climb the steep slope and explore the flat summit.
-There was nothing up there, they said&mdash;merely a rough expanse of underbrush.
+There was nothing up there, they said--merely a rough expanse of underbrush.
 Where the Indian watcher could have vanished to, they had no idea.
 He must, they reflected, have descended the slope and somehow managed to escape unseen along the plain; although there was no convenient cover within sight.
 At any rate, there did not appear to be any opening into